 14. Doctors don’t know everything.

-In fact, sometimes they give terrible advice.
-If you feel in your gut that something is off, it usually is.
+Sometimes they give terrible advice.
+If you feel something is off in your gut, it usually is.
 Seek out a second opinion.
-Or just call me.
-I’m the least hypochondriacal person you know who also happens to have a knack for Internet medical sleuthing.
+Or call me.
+I’m the least hypochondriacal person you know who also has a knack for Internet medical sleuthing.

 15. Take your time choosing a life partner.

 Red flags at the beginning have the potential to turn into giant red weights around your ankles that will pull you under.
 Don’t move in with someone just because your lease is up.
-And don’t let real estate, loneliness or desperation dictate your choices either.
-Wait until you feel like you really know them.
+And don’t let real estate, loneliness, or desperation dictate your choices.
+Please wait until you feel like you know them.

-16. Buy a few nice pieces of clothing that will last decades instead of lots of inexpensive things that will fall apart and go out of style next year.
+16. Buy a few lovely pieces of clothing that will last decades instead of lots of inexpensive things that will fall apart and go out of style next year.